 The in-person new student orientation program provides all new students with an opportunity to apply the online orientation lessons in interactive sessions.
 All new students also participate in a Code of Conduct session.
-This session is geared toward providing specific information about the Student Code of Conduct and how it relates to drug, alcohol and other types of conduct violations.
+This session is geared toward providing specific information about the Student Code of Conduct and how it relates to drug, alcohol, and other types of conduct violations.
 International students are provided with an additional session entitled "Cross-Cultural Adjustment."
 This session discusses both cultural adjustments to the United States, as well as laws about alcohol and drug use within the United States which may differ from those in their home countries.
 All new students, including first-time college students, are required to attend a session that discusses Title IX and the School's Sexual Misconduct Policy.
 This session also discusses the impact drugs and alcohol have on inhibition and the process for reporting an incident and obtaining assistance.
+NOTE: In-person student programs and activities were halted in March 2020 due to the COVID-19 pandemic.